 North Vancouver boasts many outdoor recreational opportunities including snowboarding.
 Lonsdale Quay is home to a fresh food market, bakeries, an international food court, specialty shops featuring local designers, and sit-down restaurants.
 Deep Cove is an idyllic seaside village where visitors enjoy activities including kayaking and hiking, as well as dining outdoors.

 A natural choice

-Our proximity to water, mountains (including world-class Whistler and Blackcomb Mountains) and the North Shore municipalities make North Vancouver a highly desirable destination for international students.
+Our proximity to water, mountains (including world-class Whistler and Blackcomb mountains), forested settings, and two North Shore municipalities make North Vancouver a highly desirable destination for international students.

 Highly accessible with an excellent public transit system, North Vancouver is also a 20-minute drive from downtown Vancouver, a 45-minute drive from the Vancouver International Airport and a 90-minute drive from Whistler-Blackcomb.